 Amsterdam canal cruise departure points: where to board (Central Station, Anne Frank House, Leidseplein, Damrak)

-The most popular Amsterdam canal cruise departure points sit right in the city centre: Central Station, the Anne Frank House area, Leidseplein, and Damrak.
-All four connect quickly to the UNESCO canal ring and major sights, with easy public-transport links and plenty of places to explore before or after your cruise.
+The most popular Amsterdam canal cruise departure points sit right in the city centre: Central Station, the Anne Frank House area, Leidseplein and Damrak.
+All four feed directly onto the UNESCO canal ring and major sights, with easy public-transport links and plenty of attractions to explore before or after your cruise.
+Knowing which spot suits your itinerary is the first step when you plan an Amsterdam canal cruise, so read on for a breakdown of each location.

 Best for: first-timers, tight schedules, seamless connections.